Brandon, Manitoba: Arts & Culture

-Brandon hosts many art festivals every year, including the Brandon Festival of the Arts, Brandon Jazz Festival, and the Brandon Folk Music Festival.
+Brandon hosts many art festivals every year, including the Brandon Festival of the Arts, Brandon University Jazz Festival, and the Salamander Summer Music Festival.
 In addition to the music festivals, the Brandon University School of Music hosts the annual 'Pro Series' which has included guests like Bob Brookmeyer, George Crumb, and the Winnipeg Symphony Orchestra.
 In 2009, Brandon hosted the Western Canadian Music Awards.

 The "Words Alive" was a yearly literary festival held in downtown Brandon, from 2007–2010.
 Authors that participated in this festival included Robert J. Sawyer, Maggie Siggins, Fred Stenson and Corey Redekop.

 Some of the local arts venues include the Western Manitoba Centennial Auditorium, Lorne Watson Recital Hall, Evans Theatre, and the Art Gallery of Southwestern Manitoba.